Add A Landing Site

 Below is a preview.
 And what your subscribers will see when they receive your email newsletter in their inbox when they click 'view in browser'.

 Please note: your most recent email newsletter sent to your subscribers will appear when previewing your landing site, not the current issue you're working on.

 Custom domain for your landing site

-Currently when you enable a landing site we will create a subdomain on 'ongoodbits.com' for you.
-This is one that you can change to your liking but if you want to further brand your email newsletter, we allow you to set up a custom domain.
+When you enable the landing site, we will create a subdomain on 'ongoodbits.com' for you.
+You can change this to your liking, but if you want to brand your email newsletter further, we allow you to set up a custom domain.